 - 1. Boxes used for storing records must be consistent in size and quality.
-Therefore, always contact the Document Control Administrator to request boxes when preparing to store records offsite. - 2.
-If you need to store odd-sized materials, inform the Document Control Administrator well in advance.
+Therefore, always contact the Document Control Specialist to request boxes when preparing to store records off-site. - 2.
+If you need to store odd-sized materials, inform the Document Control Specialist well in advance.
 Odd-sized is defined as any materials that do not fit in a standard letter size Banker's Box. - 3.
-All records being sent to offsite storage must be indexed and boxed by the Official Record Holder.
+All records being sent to off-site storage must be indexed and boxed by the official record holder.
 Proper indexing of records will ensure that future requests for retrieval of those records from storage can be processed quickly and accurately.
-This means that specific, identifying information must be listed for each record: - a.
-Effective dates ("From" and "To" dates), - b.
-Record series title, - c.
-Schedule #, - d.
+This means that specific identifying pieces of information about each record must be electronically listed and given to the Document Control Specialist such as: - a.
+Effective dates, - b.
+Record series, - c.
+Record title, - d.
 Division/Section title, and - e.
-Any other important key words that describe, identify, or distinguish the record. - 4.
-Infolinx is the records management software you will use to log and index the above information.2 You should index your files in Infolinx as you are packing the records into the box(es).
-An Infolinx User Manual is available on the ML&P Intranet. - 5.
-Packing The Box: - a.
+Any other important key words that describe the record. - 4.
+A records management software program, which is designed to track the details and locations of the records, is used to facilitate the indexing process.
+This program must be used as you are packing the records into the boxes.
+Please contact the Document Control Specialist (DCS) before you begin packing boxes to receive the most current version of the program.
+The DCS will provide separate procedures on the use of the software program. - 5.
+PACKING THE BOX: - a.
 Each box of stored records must have only one date of destruction.
 In other words, it is allowable to box records of different record series, but not records with different retention periods and/or ending dates.
-For example, records represented on Schedule # 022-000 of the RRS, "Bonds-Official Statements" can be stored in the same box as records represented on Schedule # 032-000, "Payroll-Procedural Books" because they both have a permanent retention period.
-In contrast, records from Schedule #
+For example, records represented on Line 22 of the RRS, "Bonds-Official Statements" can be stored in the same box as records represented on Line 32, "Payroll-Procedural Books" because they both have a permanent retention period.
+In contrast, records from Line 22, "Bonds-Official Statements" cannot be stored with records represented on Line 21, "Bonds-Working Papers" because they have different retention periods.
+If these records were to be mixed, then later on the records would still have to be separated again for different destruction times, and this significantly reduces efficiency of the program.
+Any records that have exceeded the official retention period will not be accepted for storage.